blackmann/blackmann.github.io/src/content/blog/benevolence.md

 People that were disappointed think nobody else deserves to be beneficiary of kindness.

-Others will rather spend on something else, why _waste_ something they never had just like that.
+Others will rather spend on something else, why _waste_ something they never had just like that?

 But maybe, for whoever reads this, you may come to understand: